 Combing the technique of fighting and Taoism—a Chinese philosophical tradition—tai chi (short for tai chi chuan) is one of the best-known internal martial arts, focusing on the balance between external movement and inner peace.

 The term tai chi refers to the supreme principle of universe in Taoism.
 Based on this concept, tai chi chuan consists of flowing movements reflecting the harmony of opposites: such as fast and slow, up and down, defense and attack, solidity and relaxation, breath and action, body and mind.
-The ultimate aim of practicing tai chi chuan is to achieve the perfect balance between the individual and the world.
+The ultimate aim of practicing it is to achieve the perfect balance between the individual and the world.

 Some call tai chi a moving meditation because it not only improves balance and flexibility but also boosts mental wellbeing.
 The health benefits and its laid-back philosophy have attracted the attention of many modern urbanites.
 Like yoga, more and more people are taking up this ancient practice.